qnx-ports/build-files/ports/ros2/README.md

 # Now you are in the Docker container

-# Use CMake version of 3.22.0
-sudo ln -sf /opt/cmake-3.22.0-linux-x86_64/bin/cmake /usr/local/bin/cmake

 # Set QNX_SDP_VERSION to be qnx800 for SDP 8.0 or qnx710 for SDP 7.1
 export QNX_SDP_VERSION=qnx800

-# Get boost library for vision_opencv
+# Get boost library if you want to include vision_opencv in your ros2 build
 cd ~/qnx_workspace
 git clone https://github.com/boostorg/boost.git && cd boost
 git checkout boost-1.82.0